CSUChico-CSCI340/final-project/README.md

 	* Your Testing Procedure
   		* How did you run your tests to answer your question?
     	* Some things you should be considering in describing your testing procedure: How did you collect your data?
 To measure performance, what did you use to time your programs?
-	* Your Test Results:
+	* Your Test Results
 		* Provide your actual test results, i.e. the mean average and standard deviation of your execution times.
    		* How accurate are your results?
 			* How many tests did you run for each case?
 Make sure you run enough tests that your results are sufficiently robust.
 It is not uncommon to run 30+ tests for each program.
-   			* What was your margin of error?
-There is not one perfect margin of error, but you likely want to aim for an MOE around 5-10%.
+   			* What was your [margin of error](https://en.wikipedia.org/wiki/Margin_of_error)?
+There is not one perfect margin of error that should be used in all cases, but you likely want to aim for a margin of error around 5-10%.
       		* What z-score did you use for your confidence value?
 		* How did you make sure to have enough variation in your test code?
 			* If comparing the performance of different programming languages, it is expected that you test with multiple algorithms/programs (at least 3).
 Some examples of programs you might implement include DNS threads, matrix multiplication threads, the Monte Carlo method for calculating pi with threads, or other threaded applications.